All About Construction Managers

 - Construction Foreman

-- Building Construction Contractor
+- Street Contractor

-Is There Job Demand for Construction Managers?
+Job Outlook for Construction Managers

 The states with the most job growth for Construction Manager are Utah, Nevada, and Idaho.
 Watch out if you plan on working in Maine, Alaska, or Mississippi.
 These states have the worst job growth for this type of profession.

-Salary for a Construction Manager
+What is the Average Salary of a Construction Manager

-The typical yearly salary for Construction Managers is somewhere between $55,240 and $161,510.
+The average yearly salary of a Construction Manager ranges between $55,240 and $161,510.

 Construction Managers who work in New Jersey, Delaware, or New York, make the highest salaries.